alnkesq/AppViewLite/docs/Configuration.md

 It will be live-reloaded if it changes.

 ## Additional protocols
-By default, only ATProto/Bluesky is enabled.<br>
+By default, only ATProto/Bluesky and RSS are enabled.<br>
 You can however enable additional protocols:

 ### ActivityPub (Fediverse)